nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 In the example above, we specify the `SERIALNUMBER` field so that the new certificate has a different distinguished name from the current certificate.

-The new server certificates should be signed by the CA certificate.
+The new server certificates have to be signed by the same CA certificate.
 If the TLS keys have been generated using the `setup-keys.sh` script, the private/public key pair of the CA are available in the `ca.p12` file.
 In case the CA certificate has been renewed right now, use the new CA keystore generated using the [Rotate CA Certificate](#rotate-ca-certificate) steps.